 The improved junction provides the following direct free-flow links:

 The scheme objective was to improve safety for the travelling public and make journeys more reliable on the highways network.

 Building information modelling was used on this complex, long-term infrastructure project.
 An animation of the 22 construction phases was also developed and used to validate and improve the planning of the proposed project schedule.
 This visualisation incorporated all site logistics, including the 22 traffic diversions where the flow of traffic had to be significantly re-routed.

 Every aspect of the project – from planning to community engagement – was managed more efficiently and effectively.
 This was achieved through digital modelling using data about the construction schedule, cost, environment, safety and much more.
 It’s a way of working that helps ensure large, complex projects are delivered on time, on budget and with minimum risk.

 Social and environmental benefits

 - the village of Swinford and Catthorpe connected by a local road for the first time in 20 years

-- we landscaped and planted an equivalent to 35 football pitches
+- areas equivalent to 35 football pitches were landscaped and planted

 - over one million days of travelling time saved for motorists every year.